Competitor mapping per location, fed straight into your content

 Generic competitive intelligence (Crayon, Kompyte, Klue, Similarweb, Visualping)

-Built for marketing + product teams tracking digital competitor activity.
-Strong on web/social/ad tracking; weak on physical-location density mapping.
-No per-location-marketing change emission.
+Built for marketing and product teams tracking digital competitor activity.
+Strong on web, social, and ad tracking.
+Weak on physical-location density.
+No automatic feed into per-location content.

-Site-selection enterprise (Buxton, Tango / eSite Analytics, SiteZeus, Pitney Bowes)
+Site-selection enterprise platforms (Buxton, Tango/eSite Analytics, SiteZeus, Pitney Bowes)

-Built for site-selection consultants + franchise-development teams.
-Strong on physical-location plus trade-area mapping; lives in a seat-based UI; does not reach marketing operations.
+Built for site-selection consultants and franchise development teams.
+Strong physical-location mapping.
+Lives in a seat-based UI.
+Does not reach marketing operations.

-Retail-pricing focused.
-Different surface from physical-location density mapping.
-Composes cleanly when both are licensed.
+Focused on retail pricing.
+Different problem from physical-location density mapping.
+Works side by side when both are needed.

 Falls apart past 30 locations.
-No change-event emission; no density math; no foot-traffic data.
+No density math, no foot-traffic data, no feed into your content systems.

 What changes when this is an agent skill

-The Completions density-mapping skill ingests competitor locations from Google Maps Places API (baseline), Yelp / Google Business Profile (service-brand verticals), and foot-traffic sources (SafeGraph, Foursquare Places, Placer.ai where licensed) into one canonical per-location competitor inventory.
+Pulls competitor locations from Google Maps Places (baseline), Yelp and Google Business Profile (service brands), and foot-traffic sources (SafeGraph, Foursquare Places, Placer.ai where licensed) into one competitor inventory per location.

-Density math computes per-location competitor count, competitors per square mile, drive-time-overlap with each competitor, market-share estimation (foot-traffic-licensed), and a trade-area-saturation score.
-Per-vertical competitor classification distinguishes direct from adjacent from tangential.
+Density math computes competitor count per location, competitors per square mile, drive-time overlap with each one, market share estimation (where foot-traffic data is licensed), and a trade-area saturation score.
+Industry-specific classification distinguishes direct competitors from adjacent from tangential.

-Foundation-skill pricing ($2-4k/mo paired with master-record) replaces a Buxton seat sitting in the franchise-developer's laptop while delivering the data to marketing operations at the same time.
+The total cost replaces a Buxton seat sitting on the franchise developer's laptop while delivering the data to marketing operations at the same time.

 Agents that include this skill